Defacto2/df2/README.md

 ![Go](https://github.com/Defacto2/df2/workflows/Go/badge.svg)

-df2 is a command-line tool for managing and optimising the files and database of defacto2.net.
+df2 is a command-line tool for managing plus optimising the files and database of defacto2.net.
 It is broken down into five parts.

-**approve** approves all validated file records that are ready to go live.
+**approve** all validated file records that are ready to go live.

-**clean** used to discover and remove orphan files that exist on the server but have no matching database entries.
+**clean** discover and remove orphan files that exist on the server but have no matching database entries.

+**config** adjust the default settings for this `df2` tool.

-**demozoo** interacts with the Demozoo.org API to synchronise data and fetch linked download files.
+**demozoo** interacts with the [Demozoo.org API](http://demozoo.org/api/v1/) to synchronise data and fetch linked download files.

-**fix** repairs malformed data and generates missing assets from distinct sources plus batch-approve pre-screened files.
+**fix** malformed data and generates missing assets from distinct sources.

+**lookup** a website record URL by its database ID or UUID.

+**new** checks Demozoo and _#releaseproof_ submissions, fetches downloads, generate previews and repairs any malformed data.

-**html** generates HTML pages for groups, peoples and the site map.
+**output** generates webpages for groups, peoples and the site map.

-**new** handles new demozoo and proof submissions and repairs any malformed data.

-**proof** automates the parsing of files tagged as _releaseproof_.
+**proof** automates the parsing of files tagged as _#releaseproof_.

 ---